 - Advertising (That is not located on site)

 Projects must be located in an urban area.

 How to Apply

 Applications must be submitted through the Single Application for Assistance online application system.
-Information will be updated when the next application period is opened for the 2021-2022 grant funding year.
+Application period closed on September 1, 2023 at 5 pm.

 Provide information and between four to 10 photographs about the Urban Ag project and describe the impact of the grant.